kschipulring/palmasettemiinc/wp-content/plugins/wpforms-lite/readme.txt

 == Changelog ==

+= 1.4.3 =
+- Added: Early filter for form data before form output, `wpforms_frontend_form_data`
+- Changed: Standardize and tweak modal window button styles
+- Changed: Default mail notification settings are now sent "from" the site administrator email; user email is used in Reply-To where applicable (to hopefully improve email deliverability)
+- Changed: Removed "Hide form name and description" form setting as it was a common source or confusion
+- Fixed: Site cache being flushed when it shouldn't have been, affecting performance in some scenarios
+- Fixed: Country, state, months and days not properly exposed to i18n
+- Fixed: CSV export dates not properly using i18n
+- Fixed: WPForms custom post types omitting labels
+- Fixed: Smart Tag value encoding issues with email notifications
+- Fixed: Infinite recursion issue when using Dynamic Values option
+- Fixed: PHP notice in form builder

+= 1.4.2.2 =
+- Changed: Announcement feed data

+= 1.4.2.1 =
+- Added: Setting to hide Announcement feed

+= 1.4.2 =
+- Added: Import your old Ninja Forms or Contact Form 7 forms!
+(WPForms > Tools > Import)
+- Changed: Dropdown/Checkbox/Multiple Choice "Show Values" setting has been hidden by default to avoid confusion, can be re-enabled using the `wpforms_fields_show_options_setting` filter
+- Fixed: reCATCHA now showing in the Form Builder preview when enabled
+- Fixed: Encoded/escaped entities in email notifications
+- Fixed: German translation issue

+= 1.4.1.1 =
+- Changed: Improved the loading order of javascript files for forms builder
+- Changed: Update some strings for Russian translation

+= 1.4.1 =
+- Added: Ability to rename Form>Settings>Notifications>Single notification panels
+- Added: Define a minimum PHP version support in plugin readme.txt file
+- Added: Display a friendly link to a full page version, when form is previewed on AMP pages
+- Added: Ability to collapse Form>Settings>Notifications>Single notification panels
+- Added: Russian translation
+- Added: Allow more than 1 default selection for checkboxes fields
+- Changed: Bump minimum WordPress version to 4.6
+- Changed: Improved localization support of the plugin
+- Changed: Improved texts in various places
+- Changed: Code style improvements throughout the plugin
+- Changed: Combine WPFORMS_DEBUG and WPFORMS_DEVELOPMENT into one, use `wpforms_debug()` to check
+- Changed: All HTTP requests now validate target sites SSL certificates with WP bundled certificates (since 3.7)
+- Fixed: Notification email is empty if submitted form has no user values (displaying user friendly message instead)
+- Fixed: Pressing enter in "Enter a notification name" popup does nothing
+- Fixed: Fancy Fields can be dragged into form, but then get stuck
+- Fixed: Deprecate a misspelled `wpforms_csv_export_seperator` filter, introduced a proper name for it
+- Fixed: Conditional logic comparison issues if rule contained special characters

 = 1.4.0.1 =
 - Added: Non-dismissible Dashboard page admin only notice about PHP 5.2.
 - Changed: Updated FontAwesome library